isomerpages/singapore-customs-cms/_temporary-import-scheme/Temporary Export/additional-requirements.md

 **For temporary export/re-export of containerised/conventional consignments under Temporary Import Scheme**

-Permits imposed with any of the following permit conditions, the exporter, haulier or declarant must submit an online Application for [Customs Supervision](https://eservices.customs.gov.sg/scripts/customs/supervision/supermenu.asp) {:target="_blank"} to Singapore Customs at least one working day before the intended operation.
+Permits imposed with any of the following permit conditions, the exporter, haulier or declarant must submit an online Application for [Customs Supervision](https://eservices.customs.gov.sg/scripts/customs/supervision/supermenu.asp){:target="_blank"} to Singapore Customs at least one working day before the intended operation.

 |  |  |
 |--|--|
 | D6 | An e file application must be made to Company Compliance Branch for supervision of stuffing of containers for export. (website:http://www.customs.gov.sg)|
 | D7 | An e-file application must be made to Company Compliance Branch for inspection of the goods. (website:http://www.customs.gov.sg).|

 ## Unauthorised Breakage of Customs Seals